 Each day we divided our time between the farm and day trips.
 Since we have a Peppa Pig fan in the house, we spent one day at Peppa Pig World which was about a 30 minute drive from the farm.
 We spent another day walking in the New Forest, and found some buggy friendly trails from the Blackwater Car Park.
 The third day was very cold and wet, which gave us the perfect excuse to have a lunch at The Pig – somewhere we’ve been hoping to visit for a while!

-Are you planning a family getaway soon?
-If so you might like my tips for taking great photos on your family holiday.
+I hope you’ve enjoyed seeing a few moments from our stay at Midgham Farm.
+If you are planning a family getaway soon you might like my tips for taking great photos on your family holiday.